finik/AuzzlePuzzle/README.md

 **Observation #1**: It is possible to screw up the assembly of the puzzle and insert magnets in a way that will result in pieces with identical encodings existing within the same puzzle.
 The number of possible solved combinations will increase, the total number of combinations will decrease.
 Ouch!

 **Observation #2**: In a proper puzzle that actually has 8 uniquely encoded pieces, it is IMPOSSIBLE to get to a state where all the 12 pairs are pushed towards the outer edges.
 Piece #0 (000) will only push all 3 magnets when paired with another #0, and since there should be only one #0 piece in the puzzle that should never happen.
+This is true for any encoding that is a 'palyndrome' in a 3bit range (i.e #0, #2, #5, #7) (see [4bit](#4bit) variation for a way to possibly do it with 4 bits)

 ## Practice